zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Don't let anyone define you.
-You define yourself."
+> "A Quitter never wins - and - a Winner never quits."
 >
-> — Billie Jean King
+> — Napoleon Hill
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch